lyarenei/jellyfin-plugin-listenbrainz/doc/how-it-works.md

 (around 10 minutes).
 If the MSID is still not found, then the sync is cancelled.

 For the reverse direction, only a manual task is available at this moment.
 The current limitations make it impractical to use as regular task.
-For reference, a library of approx. 4000 tracks takes around 70 minutes to complete.
+For reference, a library of approx. 4000 tracks takes around 70 minutes to complete (multiply by number of configured users).
 This is due to unavailability of recording MBIDs, which are required for the match - as that's only what ListenBrainz provides.